Meet Our Team

 I believe that to better protect our oceans, we need to do more to share knowledge, encourage action and support, and, ultimately improve ocean literacy.
 I’m so excited to work with the Plover Rovers to celebrate our spectacular coastline and inspire others to conserve it.

 Ellie has an MSc in Marine Environmental Management, and a BA (Hons) in English Literature.
 Currently, she is pursuing a career in Communications for marine conservation campaigns with the hope of combining her two loves - writing and the ocean.
+She currently works in Mozambique and will then move on to the Maldives.
+She looks forward to re-joining the team in December 2021.

 "I believe the three pillars of life are: beer, adventure, science!"